WWOZ’s Shrove Tuesday

 Kentucky Flea Market Finds

 Many of my postcard agglomeration are blank, of course.
 Couldn’t say a percentage, but it would be substantial.
-I add to it regularly, so I expect the agglomeration will outlast me.
+I add to it regularly, so I expect the agglomeration will outlast me, if only by a little.

 One of the places we went on our last full day in Louisville recently was a flea market.
 Not just any flea market, but the Kentucky Flea Market New Year’s Spectacular at the Kentucky Expo Center.
 A sea of tables in a vast structure and – wait, there’s another sea of tables in another, connected vast structure.
 Safe to say it was big.